Rapp Brush: Early years

-Brush was stationed at Schofield Barracks at the time of the Japanese air attack on 7 December 1941, and began organizing the 25th Infantry Division for moving to beach positions for the defense of Honolulu and Ewa Point.
-He then participated in the intensive training of division's personnel who were mostly from the Hawaii National Guard until April 1942, when he was ordered to the continental states.
+Brush was stationed at Schofield Barracks at the time of the Japanese air attack on 7 December 1941, which brought the United States into World War II, and began organizing the 25th Infantry Division for moving to beach positions for the defense of Honolulu and Ewa Point.
+He then participated in the intensive training of the division's personnel, most of whom were from the Hawaii National Guard, until April 1942, when he was ordered to the continental states.

-On May 20, 1942, Brush was promoted to the rank of Major General and assumed duty as Commanding general, 40th Infantry Division with additional responsibility as Commanding General, San Pedro Sub Sector (defense of Los Angeles Metropolitan Area against possible Japanese attack).
+On May 20, Brush was promoted to the rank of major general and assumed duty as Commanding general, 40th Infantry Division with additional responsibility as Commanding General, San Pedro Sub Sector (defense of Los Angeles Metropolitan Area against possible Japanese attack).
 While in this capacity, his division consisted of California, Nevada Army National Guard, and Utah Army National Guards.

 Brush was tasked with the transformation of the Division into combat effective force and after several months of intensive training in California, he departed with his division to Hawaii in September 1942.
 The 40th Division was tasked with the defense of outer islands of Hawaii while Brush assumed additional duty as Commanding general, Kauai District.
 The training continued as defensive positions were improved and maintained and Brush supervised division's intensive amphibious and jungle training in late 1943.

-The 40th Division moved to the stagging area on Guadalcanal in late December 1943 and then arrived to New Britain in April 1944.
+The 40th Division moved to the staging area on Guadalcanal in late December 1943 and then arrived to New Britain in April 1944.
 The Division took positions at Talasea on the northern side of the island, at Arawe on the southern side and conducted jungle patrols during which met only occasional resistance.
 However no major battle was fought and heavy rain and mud were constant problems for divisional personnel.
 For his service during the training of the 40th Division, Brush received Legion of Merit.